Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Operating AMoD Systems

 \subsubsection{Parking}

-Transportation activities typically begin and end with parking, making parking space a critical resource, particularly in restricted areas in urban environments~\cite{inci2015review}.
-To effectively manage \gls{abk:amod} fleets, one approach is to impose upper limits on the number of vehicles allowed at a node, directly incorporating parking limitations into the system model~\cite{chu2021joint,levin2017congestion,nair2011fleet}.
-An alternative method is to introduce additional costs for idling at a node, discouraging excessive vehicle dwell time, and indirectly accounting for parking restrictions~\cite{becker2020impact,sieber2020improved,ma2017designing}.
-In particular, most \gls{abk:amod} control studies assume unlimited parking availability, explicitly or implicitly.
-In many models, vehicle pickup and idling at a node are not constrained by parking capacity, potentially overlooking real-world operational challenges.
+Transportation activities typically begin and end with parking, making parking space a critical resource, especially in constrained urban areas~\cite{inci2015review}.
+Parking can be modeled via hard capacity limits on the number of vehicles per node~\cite{chu2021joint,levin2017congestion,nair2011fleet} or through additional idling costs that discourage long dwell times and implicitly capture parking scarcity~\cite{becker2020impact,sieber2020improved,ma2017designing}.
+Nonetheless, most \gls{abk:amod} control studies assume unlimited parking, so pickup and idling are unconstrained by capacity, overlooking real-world challenges.